 It’s important to weigh the potential benefits against the cost and determine if it’s a worthwhile investment for your mental health.
 Here are some bullet points to consider:

-- Therapy can be a valuable tool for improving mental health and managing symptoms of various conditions.
+- Therapy can be a valuable tool for improving mental health and managing symptoms of various conditions if your therapist is the right fit.

 - Insurance coverage for therapy may be limited or come with high deductibles, making out-of-pocket payments necessary.